kswhyte/Learn-to-code-week2/README.md

 The ```<div>``` tag is a generic container used to apply styles and format to multiple elements!

-The  ```<body>``` tag will contain the meat of the page make sure to keep all of the main parts of your code within these body tags!
+The  ```<body>``` tag will contain the majority of the pages code!

 ###How do we check our changes?
 If we're making changes to the code on our local machine, how can we check to see if our changes had any affect on our code?

-We'll need to open our HTML file in a browser so we can see what it's going to look like!

-####Mac users
+Once you've saved a change in Atom:
-- Right click on the index.html file and click "show in finder"
+- right click on the index.html file in atom
-- In the finder, right click again and click "open with chrome" (or whatever browser you have) Tada!!

-####Windows users
+- select "copy full path"
-- Find the index.html file in your directory
+- paste that file path into your browsers URL
-- Right click again and click "open with chrome" (or whatever browser you have) Tada!!

-###Fix the link to currently referenced stylesheet
+###Change the link to currently referenced stylesheet
-Our website looks lame and boring and Graham is dumb.
-How do we make it look better?

-Can you tell why our inde.html file isn't getting any of the styles in the stylesheet?
+This site looks awesome, but what if it was even better?
+Change the style sheet to reference ```style2.css```

+###Make your own stylesheet
+Navigate to Flatcolors.net: http://flatcolors.net/palette

+- Choose a palette you like
+- In the left sidebar right click on ```style2.css```
+- Select "Duplicate"
+- Rename the new copy anything you want
+- Replace all the colors with the palette you've chosen